-The fundamental civil engineering challenges that affect the world today require big-picture solutions.
-The department’s mission is to build the knowledge and tools that will enable civil engineering to move away from empirical ad hoc approaches into strategies based on scientifically grounded analysis.
+The fundamental civil and systems engineering challenges that affect the world today require big-picture solutions.
+With research focused in three areas – mechanics of materials, structures, and systems, our mission is to build the knowledge and tools that will enable civil engineering to move away from empirical ad hoc approaches into strategies based on scientifically grounded analysis.

 With three focus areas, affiliated centers and institutes that span the JHU system, and cutting-edge facilities, CaSE researchers use knowledge of both civil and systems engineering to address five main societal challenges.

 Our three focus areas allow students to find research opportunities that are of interest to them while also providing opportunities for collaboration both within and outside of JHU.

 Grand Societal Challenges